 "There is capacity on the local bus network at the moment," says Martijn.
 "A lot of buses are running around with a lot of empty seats.

-"We need to be better at communicating with people when these peak periods are, which is what When2Travel is trying to do."
+"We need to be better at communicating to people when these peak periods are, which is what When2Travel is trying to do."

 As well as influencing passengers to travel at quieter times, Martijn says that When2Travel will also provide Go-Ahead’s bus operations with insights on where pinch points exist so that extra capacity can be put in place.

 "In this interim phase, it will help us get through it the best way we possibly can," he explains.
-"We do want people back on board mass transit.
+"We do want people back on board public transport.
 We need to see a path towards full commercial recovery.
-I think that's quite a way off yet, but I think the industry has demonstrated during this crisis its ability to be very agile, move very quickly and to be trusted to do the right thing, in collaboration with local governments and other partners.
+I think that's quite a way off yet, but I think the industry has demonstrated during this crisis its ability to be very agile, move very quickly and to be trusted to do the right thing, in collaboration with local authorities and other partners.
 And, most importantly, it's done it very efficiently as well.